HSBNE-Archive/Policy/Rules/Rules.md

 1.  #### Interpretation

-    1. In these rules— Act means the Associations Incorporation Act 1981. present—
+    1. In these rules - Act means the Associations Incorporation Act 1981. present -

         1.  at a management committee meeting, see rule 23(6); or
         2.  at a general meeting, see rule 37(2).